jdcloudcom/en/documentation/Elastic-Compute/Availability-Group/Getting-Start.md

 	* Shared Image: The shared image is a class of images that other JD Cloud users share their customized images with you through the image sharing function.
 The shared image can only be used to create an instance, while the basic information modification and deletion cannot be performed.
 If the shared user cancels the sharing, the image will be automatically deleted from your shared image list.
 	* Marketplace Image: The marketplace image is provided by the service providers in the cloud marketplace, integrating the environment or software for different business scenarios to make it easy for users to quickly deploy their businesses.

-	First-time users can choose “Public Image” provided by JD Cloud and pick up the responding system and applicable version which meet your requirement.
+	First-time users can choose "Public Image" provided by JD Cloud and pick up the responding system and applicable version which meet your requirement.
 If you have already established your instance and the responding environment is also configured up, you can use this instance to create a private image.
 You can also create instances of the same system and environment based on this private image or share this private image to other JD Cloud users.

 7. Choose Instance Type: JD Cloud supports a customized instance type choice: Users are able to choose instance type and the responding configuration according to different service.
 Please view [Instance Type](../Virtual-Machines/Introduction/Instance-Type-Family.md) for more details.